 What’s wrong with hypergrace?

 Others receive Jesus because they want a healer—to be healthy; they want Him as a protector because they want to be safe.
-Jesus to them is a prosperity-giver because they love money.
+Jesus, to them, is a “prosperity giver” because they love money.

-Receive Jesus supremely, personally, valuable
+Receive Jesus supremely, personally, and valuable

-They don’t regard Him as more glorious, more beautiful, wonderful, or satisfying than everything else in the universe.
+They don’t regard Him as more glorious, beautiful, wonderful, or satisfying than everything else in the universe.
 They don’t treasure Jesus, cherish, or delight in him.
 They treat him as a therapeutic deity.

 Examine yourselves to see whether you are in the faith; test yourselves.
 Do you not realize that Christ Jesus is in you — unless, of course, you fail the test?

 Many people take Jesus as an accessory.
-If [following Jesus Christ] doesn’t cost you anything, it’s because you’ve bought into “American Christianity.”
+If [following Jesus Christ] doesn’t cost you anything: it’s because you’ve bought into “American Christianity.”

-This kind of “fake Christianity” is simply adding Jesus in your life to make it happy and fulfilled —this is blasphemy.
+This kind of “fake Christianity” is simply adding Jesus into your life to make it happy and fulfilled —this is blasphemy.
 Jesus is not just a ticket to heaven, not just someone who can bless your life.
 He is your life — He is everything.
 Jesus becomes our life!